RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ### Name

 The name of the arm.
+In most cases this will be one of `MTML`, `MTMR`, `PSM1`, `PSM2`, `PSM3`, `ECM` or `SUJ`.
 The name will be used to create all the interfaces for the component connections, Qt GUI and ROS topics.
-For a dVRK arm, there will be a component with the arm name.
-For some other devices, e.g. sawForceDimensionSDK, the arm name might match a provided interface name (see Component and interface below).
+For a dVRK arm, this will create a cisst/SAW component with the arm name.
+For some other devices, e.g. `sawForceDimensionSDK`, the arm name will match a provided interface name (see Component and interface below).

 ### Type

 The arm can be a dVRK arm: `ECM`, `PSM`, `MTM` or `SUJ`.
-These are the predefined classes in sawIntuitiveResearchKit and the most commonly used.
+These are the predefined classes in `sawIntuitiveResearchKit` and the most commonly used.
+For these base dVRK arms, the console class will create all the required components (IO, Qt Widgets and ROS topics).

 One can also declare a derived arm using the types `ECM_DERIVED`, `PSM_DERIVED` or `MTM_DERIVED`.
 For all derived types, the console will assume that the user has already created and added the arm to the component manager (see https://github.com/jhu-cisst/cisst/wiki/cisstMultiTask-concepts).
 To create and add the component, one can either write their own `main.cpp` or use dynamic loading (see example of `component-manager` below).
 For all derived classes, the console will automatically add the IO connections as well as the Qt GUI widgets and ROS topics.

 Finally, one can use `ECM_GENERIC`, `PSM_GENERIC` or `MTM_GENERIC`.
-In this case the console will not create any IO connection, Qt widget nor ROS topics.
-The only requirement is that this generic arm has all the required features in its provided interfaces.
+In this case the console will not create any IO component, Qt widget nor ROS topics.
+The only requirement is that this generic arm has all the required commands and events in its provided interfaces.
 For example, a device supported by the ForceDimension SDK can be used as a generic master arm with the following configuration:
 ```json
     "component-manager": {
         "components":